intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 user may not have carried out a technical review of the patch, yet they may be satisfied with the general approach, the feature or the user-facing interface.

-Acked-by: does not necessarily indicate acknowledgement of the entire patch.
+Acked-by: does not necessarily indicate acknowledgment of the entire patch.
-For example, if a patch affects multiple subsystems and has an Acked-by: from one subsystem maintainer then this usually indicates acknowledgement of just the part which affects that maintainer's code.
+For example, if a patch affects multiple subsystems and has an Acked-by: from one subsystem maintainer then this usually indicates acknowledgment of just the part which affects that maintainer's code.
 Judgement should be used here.
 When in doubt people should refer to the original discussion in the mailing list archives.
 A "# Suffix" may also be used in this case to clarify.